sharadcodes/jekyll-theme-serial-programmer/all_collections/_posts/2023-03-22-influxdb-haos-replicate-data.md

 In this setup, we have hosted an InfluxDB OSS instance on a Virtual Private Server (VPS) using docker containers and a docker-compose stack.
 To ensure easy management, we have set up a reverse proxy in front of the instance with the help of nginx proxy manager.
 You can find the documentation for deploying Nginx Proxy Manager (NPM) [here](https://nginxproxymanager.com/).
 Additionally, we suggest using the [Portainer CE](https://docs.portainer.io/) tool to effectively manage your Docker containers.

 Below is an example Docker Compose file for an InfluxDB OSS instance.
 Be sure to change the admin password before deploying it.
 This service will run on port `8086`, and at the bottom of the file, you need to update the name of the nginx proxy manager network.
 Additionally, adding `external: true` is necessary because this is an already existing Docker network that needs to be connected with the new service.
+To run the docker compose you can run `docker compose up -d` or just deploy with portainer.

 ```yaml
 version: '3.6'